 Make sure to add a dish or sponge with water for humidity.
 Make sure you are topping it up every few days.

-You may want to get an addition thermometer to make sure the thermostat is running at the right temperature for hatching eggs.
+You may want to get an additional thermometer to make sure the thermostat is running at the right temperature for hatching eggs.
 Ours seems to be running 2 degrees higher than I need so I gave myself time to adjust.

 We currently have had better success in the homemade incubator than we have with the one we bought.
 Keeping the humidity up for hatch/lockdown can be difficult, I recommend a sponge soaked in water to help keep levels where they should be.